-- BBII is moving ahead with the work needed to complete the electrification of Segment 4 so that EMU testing can begin.
-This work includes preparation and completion of test plans and testing activities, certification of test results, completion of all related documentation and training of contractor staff. - BBII continues to participate in the project-wide Systems Integration, Safety and Security Certification Committee, Testing and Commissioning, and Rail Activation meetings.
+BBII is moving ahead with the work needed to complete the electrification of Segment 4 so that EMU testing can begin.
+This work includes preparation and completion of test plans and testing activities, certification of test results, completion of all related documentation, and training of contractor staff.
+The recent failure of the short-circuit re-test in Segment 4 will further delay live wire testing of an EMU in Segment 4 until approximately April 2023.

+• BBII continues to participate in the project-wide Systems Integration, Safety and Security Certification Committee, Testing and Commissioning, and Rail Activation meetings.